sswam/allemande/doc/intro.md

 - **Sagi** (Sonar Pro, Perplexity): Perplexity's high-performance Sonar model
 - **Sona** (Sonar, Perplexity): Perplexity's base Sonar model

-## Specialists based on Remote AI
+## Strong Specialists based on Remote AI
 - **Illu** and **Gema** (Google): Experts with AI art prompts, ensuring high-quality image generation
 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format

 ### AI Artists
+- Using the AI art models directly is a bit technical.
+Instead, new users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+Illu the "AI art prompting expert" is distinct from Illy the AI art model.
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
 - There are other models focused on NSFW art, available in the NSFW zone.

-- In addition to using the AI art models directly, users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results